Ethan-Heimer/CrookedTheme/readme.md

 ### Building a Theme

-the Theme API is split into 4 sections:
+The Theme API is split into 4 sections:

 <br>